MarieGotthardt/id2223-lab1/README.md

 To counter this problem, we used SMOTE to synthetically create additional samples of the underrepresented target classes.
 However, using SMOTE, resulted in a uniformly distributed dataset w.r.t the target classes which led to a deteriorated classification performance.
 Thus, we manually removed some samples to ensure that the resulting distribution still somehow resembles the original distribution.
-After preparing appropriately, selecting a suitable model (XGBoost) and performing some hyperparameter tuning, we are now able to reach a good classification performance (accuracy = 0.83 on Hopsworks).

 ### Dependencies and Installing